lenaschimmel/bestelampe/README.md

 | **Sum: Extended besteLampe!** | **63.60**        | Enclosure not included                         |                          |                            |

  ## License
  This project *should* really be open.
-I have not yet decided on a license, bit feel like that should no longer stop me from publishing it.
+I have not yet decided on a license, although I lean strongly towards a copyleft-style license.

+ I felt like this indecision should no longer stop me from publishing the project.
 So technically, this is not yet open hardware / free software.
 I'll fix that soon!